 Bray Leino also encourages an open environment for learning.
 Our people understand that they can ask for training as and when they discover something that would benefit them.

 We have a ‘Brilliant Basics’ plan in place as part of the ‘Bray Leino Academy’ which includes learning and development skills that match key criteria for every role in the organisation.
-This also includes some mandatory courses, such as the Foundation Leadership Programme for all managers throughout the organisation.
+This also includes some mandatory courses, such as the Management Development Programme for all managers throughout the organisation.
 Enrolling them on this means we know that they will have the knowledge and ability to interact efficiently with their teams and get the best from their people.

 All of our people have an appetite for being developed, and delivering learning means our people are with us for longer.
 They understand the Bray Leino culture thoroughly and organically grow, personally and professionally, with the Bray Leino group long-term.